CooeeTours

 ★★★★★

 "We saw 30+ whales on the Gold Coast cruise and then spent two days in the Hervey Bay nursery.
-The marine biologist guide made it incredibly educational and fun."
+The 'mugging' moment when the whale approached our boat was extraordinary."

 LT